lisatian/Python-projects/valid_sn_number/README.md

-Given a file of serial numbers, this project checks whether or not the serial numbers are valid, and separates the valid and invalid serial numbers into different files.
+Given a file of serial numbers, this project checks whether a given serial number is valid or invalid, and separates them into two different files accordingly.

 Valid serial numbers are of the form: SN/nnnn-nnn where n represents a digit.